AnujCodeZ/AttendenceSystemUsingFaceRecognition/README.md

 After installing these libraries clone or download this and then run python programme run.py Open the link it created.

-This project is stillin working.
+This project is still in working.

 Thanks.